smackysnacks/pam_ldapdb/README.md

 running a 64 system, otherwise move it to `/usr/lib/security/`.

 ## Configure
-Include the following in your PAM configuration...
+Modify `/etc/pam.d/*` to fit your needs, such as the following:

     auth  sufficient  pam_ldapdb.so uri=ldap://example.com binddn=uid=%s,dc=example,dc=com

 ## Troubleshooting
 ### SELinux
-If your system is running SELinux, you will need to run add the correct policies.
+If your system is running SELinux, you will need to write the following policies:

     # setsebool -P nis_enabled 1
     # setsebool -P authlogin_nsswitch_use_ldap 1